okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/test-instance.md

      5. After you update the mappings from Okta to your app, click **To Okta** in the **Settings** section.

-     6. Scroll to the **Attribute Mappings** section.
+     6. Scroll to the **{yourApp} Attribute Mappings** section.
 Look for the attribute that you want to update and click **Edit**.

      7. In the dialog that appears, there are two dropdown fields.
-In the first dropdown menu, select **Map from {App Name} App Profile**.
+In the first dropdown menu, select **Map from {yourApp} App Profile**.
 In the second dropdown menu, choose the Okta profile attribute that you want to map the SCIM attribute to.
 Click **Save**.

           Repeat this step for all SCIM attributes that you want to map (from your app to Okta).